CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/ElinorShortwick/ElinorShortwick.md

 ## Beliefs/Morality:

 - Will kill anyone except the weak such as women and children.
-- Dosen't follow any religions or deity.
+- doesn't follow any religions or deity.
 - Morals aren't fully realized.
 - Just consumed with anger, rage, and vengeance.